javiortizmol/aws-sso-magic/README_2.md

         ```bash
         sudo ./docker-build.sh
         ```
+    - [pyproject.toml](cli/pyproject.toml) - The metadata file with the dependencies and application information.
+    - [Dockerfile](cli/Dockerfile) - The docker file with the instructions to build the aws-sso-magic cli.

 - [lib](lib) - Libraries used on the cli, they exists on [aws-sso-util](https://github.com/benkehoe/aws-sso-util) too.
     - [aws_sso_lib](lib/aws_sso_lib) - allows you to programmatically interact with AWS SSO.